 Latin electricus, from Latin electrum ‘Amber is from the Greek word ēlektron, because rubbing amber causes electrostatic phenomena.
 Being Slavic, amber is a sacred stone and has qualities that help add power to the subtle bodies.

-Who is Elektra before and after the patriarch has dissolved?
+Who is Elektra before and after the patriarch and why has she dissolved?
 She is who she has always been, the life force of electricity, the energy of friction that leads to illumination.
-The being who causes the winds to move in any direction that she wishes.
+Even Urania was given other attributes instead of electricity.
+Now with Uranus in Taurus, Uranis and Elektra play roles in our personal life in regards to changes.
+Electra is the being who causes the winds to move in any direction that she wishes.
 She is a life force of energy that fragments what is whole (within shadow) and destroys it.

 AURA – Avra or Avrig (Asteroid #1488)